swyftos/Disney-Dreamlight-Valley/README.md

-# DDV Dynamic Modifier -
+# DDV Dynamic Modifier v4.1

-A MelonLoader mod for **Disney Dreamlight Valley** (IL2CPP Unity) that adds quality-of-life cheats.
-All features are toggled independently via hotkeys.
+A MelonLoader mod for **Disney Dreamlight Valley** (IL2CPP Unity) that adds quality-of-life cheats with an in-game GUI menu.

 **By Swyftos**